cdelacombaz/portfolio/README.md

 ### SASS and styling

+-   Responsive design: By creating mixins for different display sizes, we can add styling to each of them.
+The displayed screen size in pixel will then get the respective style and make it look good on any configured media.
+For example, the grid in my about-me section is reduce to 1 fraction instead of 3 when seen on mobiles.

 -   Nested classes: `h1 { .heading () }` will style any h1-nested tag which has .heading as class. `h1 { &.heading {} }` will style h1 with .heading as class.

 -   Mixin: Are like functions.
 They can be declared with `@mixin mixinName { statement }` and be used with `@include mixinName`.

+-   Mixin are not functions: Mixins can not return anything.
+We need to write a function to manage the text color depending on the background color being light or dark. `@function myFunctionName($myParamName) { statement }` To use a function we can call it without the include prefix. `myFunctionName($myArgName)`

 -   For loop in SASS: `@for $x from 1 through 4 {.nav-item:nth-child(#{$x}) { styling }}` \$x is a variable we set and to use it in the loop, we need to wrap it in a number sign `#{$var}`.
 I used this to slide in the nav items with a delay.

+-   Create a sticky footer: We can use following code to set the minimum height of the content to 100 viewheight - the height of the footer `min-height: calc(100vh - 60px);`

 -   rem: A rem is a multiplyer of the HTML tag font-size (default 1rem = 16px)